MamdouhSar/unity3d-server/README.md

 ```
     if (ParseUser.CurrentUser != null)
     {
-        // do stuff with the user
+        //Do stuff with the user
     }
     else
     {
-        // show the signup or login screen
+        //Show the signup or login screen
     }
 ```
 ###Facebook Login